coinspark/sparkbit/README.md

 which will package the MultiBit project into `sparkbit-x.y.z.jar` where `x.y.z` is the current version number.
 This is suitable for local development work.

-If you want to generate a final jar file, suitable for command-line execution, you use the following command
+If you want to generate a final jar file, use the following command:

 ```
 mvn clean install -DskipTests